-Kentia Palm (Howea forsteriana) Care Indoors, Common Problems and Solutions
+Kentia Palm (Howea forsteriana) Care Indoors; Watering, Light, Soil, Problems

-Howea forsteriana also called Paradise Palm or Thatch Palm is among the popular palms and bears feathery fronds which are divided into soft, drooping leaflets on either side of the midrib.
+Howea forsteriana also called Paradise Palm or Thatch Palm is among favorite indoors palms and features feathery fronds which are divided into soft, drooping leaflets on either side of the midrib.

 Kentia Palm has a high tolerance to shade, low humidity, infrequent watering and cool temperatures.
-It is one of the best low-light plants for the shaded spaces.
+It is one of the popular low-light plants for the shaded spaces.

 Kentia Palm, Howea forsteriana